 Touch the Water

 After shooting for a little while, you’ll start to see patterns in the surfers’ movements and then you should start timing for the perfect moment.
 I loved the way this surfer’s hand trailed in the water, so I watched out for it to get the shot.

 As always, while shooting, it’s always good to look in all directions to improve your eye.
 Look close, look far, zoom in, zoom out.

 Look behind you.

 Photography is not just about getting the shot you went for, but also finding the moment that just happens.

 So, go on and get out there.
-Whether you’re a local or a traveler, it can be fun to take surf photos as they really capture this neighborhood of San Diego.
+Whether you’re a local or a traveler, it can be fun to try your hand at surf photography in San Diego as surfing is a big part of San Diego culture.